Peloton stock pedals toward abyss after losing touch with reality

 The firm also cites issues including CEO John Foley’s “loose lips,” a reference to several claims that the company is profitable (it lost $195.6 million in 2019) and a management “eager to cash out.”

-The exercise-equipment maker took a pummeling this month after a holiday ad that chronicled a woman's workouts on a bike given to her by her husband was labeled sexist by critics.
+The exercise-equipment maker took a pummeling earlier this month after a holiday ad that chronicled a woman's workouts on a bike given to her by her husband was labeled sexist by critics.

 CLICK HERE TO READ MORE ON FOX BUSINESS